...The letter "z" (zulu) is conventional shorthand for Universal Time (UT) or "GMT".

 LondonBr 0558z 7.1m 1223z 0.5m

 Depth of water above chart datum is pretty much the same for all points at Low Water, but High Tide at London Bridge is almost 4m higher than at Walton-on-the-Naze.
 Even Southend is 1.5m higher!
 Water is somewhat elastic and more than somewhat unpredictable.
-Your business is to try to understand it; leave predictions to 'experts'.
+Your business is to try to understand it; leave predictions to 'experts' and listen to the river broadcasts on Ch14 and Ch68 for exact figues at set times to compare reality with calculations.

 Very accurate methods of working out a height of tide for a given time are fine for RYA exams.
 Reality is something else.